Joegrundman/nodeplanner/README.md

 ----------
 I have written about a hundred simple unit tests using karma-jasmine It helped somewhat with refactoring from es4 to es6, but it is also so i can demonstrate my unit testing skillz

+To run the karma-jasmine tests, run
+`npm test`

 Jsdoc
 -----